BlogJob Interviews30+ Behavioral Interview Questions + Answers Recruiters Expect

-In this article, we’ll explore the behavioral questions recruiters most commonly ask candidates.
+In this article, we’ll explore the most common behavioral interview questions.
 You’ll learn the intent behind each question, and then we’ll provide sample answers to help you formulate your own and tailor them to your needs and circumstances.
 Without further ado, let’s jump right in!

 Key Takeaways

-Behavioral interview questions examine how candidates act in specific situations.
+• Behavioral interview questions reveal how candidates act in specific situations.

-Recruiters ask behavioral questions to predict a job hunter’s future results based on their past performance.
+• Recruiters use behavioral questions to predict a job hunter’s future results based on their past performance.

 What Are Behavioral Interview Questions?

-Behavioral interview questions are focused on determining how a candidate behaves in specific situations.
+Behavioral interview questions determine how a candidate behaves in specific situations.
+As a matter of fact, it is said that behavioral interviewing is 55% predictive of future on-the-job behavior compared to only 10% with traditional interviewing.
 When coming up with behavioral interview questions to ask candidates, recruiters generally focus on the candidate’s soft skills, unlike more technical questions that prioritize hard skills.

 For instance, a recruiter might ask a candidate to describe the instances when they used their problem-solving or communication skills to remedy an issue or achieve success.
 These questions are vital in helping potential employers get a complete picture of a person beyond their technical prowess.